kenflab/oscc_metastasis/README.md

 ### UPDATES
 - 08-07-2022
-  - Added an [interactive table of marker gene signatures](https://kenflab.github.io/oscc_metastasis/data/spatial_decovolution/OSCC_scRNAseq_celltype_marker_genes.html) for TME of OSCC.
+  - Added the [interactive table of cell-type-specific marker genes](https://kenflab.github.io/oscc_metastasis/data/spatial_decovolution/OSCC_scRNAseq_celltype_marker_genes.html) from TME of OSCC.
 - 07-29-2022
   - Updated the website header image (created by co-author Shuya Kasai).
   - This website is as now available to the public.